Abu Salim prison: Use after the massacre

 After the massacre, reportedly conditions improved somewhat.
 However, it has been estimated that between 1997 and 2001, some 200 people died of tuberculosis.

 On October 4, 2006, at least one inmate was killed and nine were injured during a riot at the prison.
 The riot broke out after 120 inmates had been brought back from a court in Tripoli where 20 death sentences and long prison sentences against them had been upheld.
 The inmates had been sentenced because of membership in an illegal group, probably the Libyan Islamic Fighting Group (LIFG).
 The inmates had been imprisoned since the mid-1990s.

-In August 2009 LIFG renounced violence.
+In August 2009, LIFG renounced violence.
 As a consequence, on October 15, 2009, 45 members of the group were released with 43 other jihadists.

-In 2010 there was an amnesty during which more Islamist fighters were released.
+In 2010, there was an amnesty during which more Islamist fighters were released.
 There were rumors that the prison would be destroyed and reports that parts of the prison were actually destroyed in April 2010, allegedly to hide traces of the 1996 massacre.

 In 2011, during the First Libyan Civil War, the number of inmates increased again, leading to extreme overcrowding.
-Inmates were tortured by being blindfolded, having stone blocks thrpwn on them, being beaten and kicked.
+Inmates were tortured by being blindfolded, having stone blocks thrown on them, and being beaten and kicked.